Skip to content

 LineHeightnumber1Multiplier applied to the font size

-Paddingnumber60Inner padding between the terminal cells and raw canvas edge
+Paddingnumber60Inner padding between the terminal cells and terminal canvas edge

 Frameratenumber50Capture cadence in frames per second